Victor Crouin

 Victor Crouin (born 16 June 1999) is a French professional squash player.
 He reached a career high world ranking of number 7 in March 2022, having won the Open de France de Squash 2022.

 Biography

-Crouin graduated from Harvard University in 2022 having played for Harvard's varsity squash team.
+Crouin graduated from Harvard University in 2022 having played for the Harvard Crimson men's squash team.

 In December 2023, Crouin won a bronze medal with France, at the 2023 Men's World Team Squash Championships in New Zealand.

 After reaching the third round of the 2024 PSA Men's World Squash Championship in May, where he lost to Tarek Momen he won another bronze medal with France, at the December 2024 Men's World Team Squash Championships in Hong Kong.

 In March 2025, Crouin won his 20th PSA title after securing victory in the German Open during the 2024–25 PSA Squash Tour.
 He followed this up by winning a 21st title in October, winning the New York Open Squash Classic during the 2025–26 PSA Squash Tour.
+During the same season he won a 22nd and 23rd tour title after winning the Texas Open and Canadian Open respectively.